michellepace/markdown-pretty-app/v0-prompting-words/v0-prompting-words.md

 When prompting AI tools like v0.dev, using professional UIUX terminology can dramatically improve results.
 Here are 10 powerful words that communicate design intent clearly:

-1. `Affordance` - Indicates how obvious an element's function should be (e.g., "make the button have stronger affordance")
+1. `Visual hierarchy` - Directs attention flow and importance (e.g., "establish a clearer visual hierarchy with the pricing tiers")
-2. `Visual hierarchy` - Directs attention flow and importance (e.g., "establish a clearer visual hierarchy with the pricing tiers")
+2. `Negative space` - Strategic emptiness that improves composition (e.g., "increase negative space around card elements")
-3. `Microinteractions` - Small animations that provide feedback (e.g., "add microinteractions to form submissions")
+3. `Skeuomorphism vs. flat design` - Design philosophy spectrum (e.g., "add subtle skeuomorphic elements to the flat design")
-4. `Negative space` - Strategic emptiness that improves composition (e.g., "increase negative space around card elements")
+4. `Accessibility contrast` - WCAG compliant visibility (e.g., "ensure AAA accessibility contrast for all text elements")
-5. `Progressive disclosure` - Revealing information gradually (e.g., "use progressive disclosure for the complex settings")
+5. `Affordance` - Indicates how obvious an element's function should be (e.g., "make the button have stronger affordance")
-6. `Cognitive load` - Mental effort required to use an interface (e.g., "reduce cognitive load in the checkout process")
+6. `Micro interactions` - Small animations that provide feedback (e.g., "add micro interactions to form submissions")
 7. `Information architecture` - Organization structure of content (e.g., "improve the information architecture of the dashboard")
-8. `Skeuomorphism vs. flat design` - Design philosophy spectrum (e.g., "add subtle skeuomorphic elements to the flat design")
+8. `Progressive disclosure` - Revealing information gradually (e.g., "use progressive disclosure for the complex settings")
-9. `Decision fatigue` - Limited user decision-making capacity (e.g., "minimize decision fatigue in the onboarding flow")
+9. `Cognitive load` - Mental effort required to use an interface (e.g., "reduce cognitive load in the checkout process")
-10. `Accessibility contrast` - WCAG compliant visibility (e.g., "ensure AAA accessibility contrast for all text elements")
+10. `Decision fatigue` - Limited user decision-making capacity (e.g., "minimize decision fatigue in the onboarding flow")

 ## Tailwind Words